flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 ## 16. Indemnity

-Where permitted by law, you agree to be responsible for claims or losses resulting from your unlawful misuse of the App, violation of these Terms or infringement of another personâ€™s rights.
+Where permitted by law, you agree to be responsible for claims or losses resulting from your unlawful misuse of the App, violation of these Terms or infringement of another person rights.

 ## 17. Privacy